-Harry Maguire has had a rollercoaster of a career over the past decade, and he even to this day, he remains a player who divides opinion across English football.
+Harry Maguire has had a rollercoaster of a career over the past decade and, even to this day, he remains a player who divides opinion across English football.

-The Man Utd defender rose to superstardom during the 2018 World Cup, when he was one of England's best players on their route to the World Cup Semi-finals.
+The current Manchester United defender rose to superstardom during the 2018 World Cup, when the then-Leicester City central defender was one of England's standout performers on their route to the World Cup semi-finals.

 For the lyrics, tune and story behind the Harry Maguire chant, read on.